 The University of St Andrews is committed to attracting the very best students regardless of their financial circumstances.
 We offer a large number of bursaries and scholarships to undergraduate students, and there are also a number of external grants offered from outside the University.

-Below is a list of bursaries and scholarships that may be available to you as an international student.
+See a list of bursaries and scholarships that may be available to you as an international student.

 You will incur a number of expenses and charges at university that are not covered by annual tuition fees, including the cost of accommodation and individual subsistence.
 You should contact the relevant authority in your home country to find out what financial support may be available to assist you with living costs.